John Michael Higgins

 John Michael Higgins (born February 12, 1963) is an American actor, comedian and game show host whose film credits include Christopher Guest's mockumentaries, the role of David Letterman in HBO's The Late Shift, and a starring role in the American version of Kath & Kim.
 He portrayed Peter Lovett in the TV Land original sitcom Happily Divorced and provided the voice of Iknik Blackstone Varrick in The Legend of Korra and Mini-Max in Big Hero 6: The Series.
 He also starred in the NBC sitcom Great News as Chuck Pierce for two seasons.
-From 2018 to 2022, he hosted the game show America Says, which earned him a 2019 Daytime Emmy Award nomination for Outstanding Game Show Host.
-Higgins attended Amherst College, graduating in 1985 and was a member of the a cappella group the Zumbyes.
-From 2023 to 2024, he hosted the new version of the game show Split Second on Game Show Network.
+From 2018-2022, and 2026–present he hosted the game show America Says, which earned him a 2019 Daytime Emmy Award nomination for Outstanding Game Show Host.
+Higgins attended Amherst College, graduating in 1985, and was a member of the a cappella group the Zumbyes.
+From 2023 to 2024, he hosted a new version of the game show Split Second on Game Show Network.

+Early life

+John Michael Higgins was born on February 12, 1963, in Boston, Massachusetts.
+His father served as a naval officer, which led the family to relocate frequently across sixteen military bases during Higgins's youth.
+While his father was stationed in Washington, D.C., Higgins started acting for the first time, performing at the Folger Theatre, Arena Stage and Round House Theatre.
+Higgins continued acting in plays but also decided to further his education at Amherst College where he studied literature.

+Following graduation, Higgins relocated to New York to pursue his acting and theatre career.